 Epidemiology

-Chronic Obstructive Pulmonary Disease (COPD) is characterized by progressive airflow limitation and tissue destruction related to chronic inflammation, manifesting as chronic bronchitis (mucus overproduction and hypersecretion) or emphysema (alveolar destruction).1,2 COPD is associated with significant morbidity and mortality; however, its prevalence may be underestimated due to under-diagnosis.1
+Chronic obstructive pulmonary disease (COPD) is characterized by progressive airflow limitation and tissue destruction related to chronic inflammation, manifesting as chronic bronchitis (mucus overproduction and hypersecretion) or emphysema (alveolar destruction).1,2 COPD is associated with significant morbidity and mortality; however, its prevalence may be underestimated due to under-diagnosis.1

 COPD Rapid Stats